 - Illuminating gaps and opportunities to inform future policy and research efforts

-JBA will conduct scans, literature reviews, and key informant discussions and host an expert convening to summarize promising practices and approaches.
-The findings will be shared in briefs, papers, and presentations.
+JBA conducted scans, literature reviews, and key informant discussions and hosted an expert convening to summarize promising practices and approaches.
+The findings were shared in briefs, papers, and presentations.

 Erin Ingoldsby, Ph.D.

-Erin Ingoldsby has more than 24 years of experience in applied social science research, program evaluation, and evaluation technical assistance in diverse content...
+Erin Ingoldsby has nearly 30 years of experience in applied social science research, program evaluation, and evaluation technical assistance in diverse content...

 Allison Meisch, Ph.D.